tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@ProgrammerAvinash/index.md

 ### help I need?

-It would be good if someone tells me how to do auth for apps.
+It would be good if someone tells me about Node JS , as i want to learn Node

 ### how to contact me?